leykunget/r-shiny-churn-prediction/README.md

 ## Overview

-The Customer Churn Prediction App is an interactive tool built with R Shiny that predicts customer churn.
-This application employs the `XGBoost` algorithm, integrated with the `tidymodels` framework, to analyze customer attributes and behaviors, providing insights into churn probability.
+The Customer Churn Prediction App is an interactive tool built with R Shiny that predicts customer churn in the telecommunications sector.
+This application employs the `XGBoost` algorithm, integrated with the `tidymodels` framework, to analyze customer attributes and behaviors, providing insights into churn probability for subscribers of telecom services.

 ## Features

 - **User-Friendly Interface**: Enter customer details in the sidebar for churn predictions.
-- **Accurate Predictions**: Powered by a robust XGBoost model trained on historical data.
+- **Accurate Predictions**: Powered by a robust XGBoost model trained on historical customer data from a telecommunications provider.
-- **Interactive Analysis**: Explore how customer attributes affect churn probability.
+- **Interactive Analysis**: Explore how customer attributes, such as service type and contract details, affect churn probability.

 ## Getting Started